Joseph Reed (architect): Biography

 In 1859, botanist Ferdinand von Mueller described Reedia, a genus of flowering plants from south-western Australia, belonging to the family Cyperaceae, naming it in Reed's honour.

-In 1862 he partnered with Frederick Barnes (1824–1884).
+In 1862 he partnered with Frederick Barnes (1824–1884) the firm becoming Reed & Barnes.

-In 1883 Barnes retired from the partnership and Reed was joined by A. M. Henderson and F. J. Smart.
-In 1890 Henderson withdrew while N. B. Tappin joined the firm, and Reed himself died.
-The office later became Bates, Peebles & Smart.

-Later in life, Reed met and married Hannah Elliot Lane on the 26 March 1885.
+Later in life, Reed met and married Hannah Elliot Lane on the 26th March 1885.
 They had no children.

+In 1883 Barnes retired from the partnership and Reed was joined by A. M. Henderson and F. J. Smart becoming Reed Henderson & Smart.
 In the late 1880s Reed suffered financial difficulties through land speculation, which is said to have affected his health such that he died of 'inanition and exhaustion' on 29 April 1890.
+Just before then Henderson had withdrawn, and N. B. Tappin joined the firm, becoming Reed Smart & Tappin, the name continuing and after Reed's death.
+The office later became Bates, Peebles & Smart, then Bates Smart McCutcehon, and then Bates Smart.